-MTH 200 - Pre-calculus
+MTH200 Pre-calculus

-This class is designed to extend and build upon the skills and techniques developed in College Algebra.
-Students will learn to solve polynomial and rational equations, use logarithmic and exponential functions to model dta, as well as the properties of the six trigonometric functions and their inverses.
-Upon successful course completion, students will be able to solve mathematical problems using appropriate words, symbols, tables, and/or graphs as well as apply mathematical principles to real-world situations, including scientific models and theories.
+This class is designed to teach polynomial and rational functions, logarithmic and exponential functions, as well as a thorough treatment of the six trigonometric functions and their inverses.
+Students will be able to solve mathematical problems using appropriate words, symbols, tables, and/or graphs as well as apply mathematical principles to real world situations including scientific models and theories.